 If human life begins at the point of conception (as indicated by science and Scripture), are there any disqualifying differences between humans in the womb and humans outside the womb?
 Are fetal humans less human than toddlers?
 Is there status as human persons less certain?
 If so, why?
 Stephen Schwartz first identified four differences between fetal humans and human toddlers.
-My predecessor at Stand to Reason, Scott Klusendorf, developed these distinctions with great clarity.
+My friend, Scott Klusendorf, developed these distinctions with great clarity.
 Fetal humans differ from the rest of us in their size, level of development, environment and degree of dependency.
 None of these distinct differences are relevant when considering the issue of human personhood:

 Fetal humans are much smaller than toddlers.
 But can size alone determine someone’s humanity?
 Is Shaq more human than you or I, simply because he is much larger?
 Size does not determine our human personhood, and size should not be held against fetal humans.
 We would never deny the personhood of toddlers based on their size, and we wouldn’t destroy a toddler simply because he or she is smaller than other humans.

 Fetal humans are far less developed than toddlers.
 But toddlers are far less developed than teenagers.
 Throughout our early lives, as we continue to grow, we are at some point of development eclipsed in the next stage of life.
 Were you a human person at the age of ten, even though you hadn’t yet entered puberty?
 Toddlers are far less developed than adults.
 Is their human personhood at risk during these early years?
 Our underdevelopment has nothing to do with our humanity.
 We would never deny the personhood of toddlers based on their underdevelopment, and we wouldn’t destroy a toddler simply because he or she is less developed than other humans.